docutag/hotnote/notes.md

-## TODO list:
+## TODO

+* is the reload button broken for the new version popup?

+* scrollbar is weird on the document viewer rich text window since adding TOC

+- need to fix the TOC bar overlapping the shadow

+- need a cheap filesearch implementation

+- get rid of the breadcrumbs scrollbar

-* 'git reader' mode - this is for the blog and documentation:
+- 'git reader' mode - this is for the blog and documentation:

   * we should have a special read-only document viewing mode

-  * <br />
+- the url params should be cleared on a reload

+- should be able to open a file / folder using the path params (with the pop up open file dialog box)

-* fix links in the richtext editor (cmd + click to open)
+- fix links in the richtext editor (cmd + click to open)

-- fix PWA not showing when hosting on digitalocean
+* fix PWA not showing when hosting on digitalocean

-- explore adding photo and video playback (if not too heavy, don't want to bloat the build)
+* explore adding photo and video playback (if not too heavy, don't want to bloat the build)

-- increase padding at top and bottom of the rich text editor, imitate a website or blog
+* increase padding at top and bottom of the rich text editor, imitate a website or blog

-- if there is only one item in the autocomplete list it should be selected
+* if there is only one item in the autocomplete list it should be selected

-- security linting / detection
+* security linting / detection

-- dependabot warnings on version drift
+* dependabot warnings on version drift

-- the autosave text label should stay shown until a file is open, it should show itself on mouseover checkbox
+* the autosave text label should stay shown until a file is open, it should show itself on mouseover checkbox

   adjust the preferences file so that any user preference or session information is stored under a unique user uid.
 This is because the \_session.HN (new name btw) file could be merged with other users, this is a breaking change

-- cmd + s should save on mac (ctrl + s on windows) and whatever the linux shortcut is
+* cmd + s should save on mac (ctrl + s on windows) and whatever the linux shortcut is

-- swap the theme and code buttons on the navbar
+* swap the theme and code buttons on the navbar

-- autocomplete / search entries should be displayed least-deep first (with autocomplete or local matches on top)
+* autocomplete / search entries should be displayed least-deep first (with autocomplete or local matches on top)

-- if there are autocomplete results in the search / autocomplete window, other search results should hold off for a second or two (we can still be gathering the results in the background, just not displaying them)
+* if there are autocomplete results in the search / autocomplete window, other search results should hold off for a second or two (we can still be gathering the results in the background, just not displaying them)

-- split app.js file up into library functions
+* split app.js file up into library functions

-- look into the preexisting shortcuts using the '.' and '/' keys to activate the search box, if they are now superceeded by the escape key functionality they should be removed
+* look into the preexisting shortcuts using the '.' and '/' keys to activate the search box, if they are now superceeded by the escape key functionality they should be removed

-- what does deleting an item do exactly? how long does it stay in the .trash folder?
+* what does deleting an item do exactly? how long does it stay in the .trash folder?
 If you delete an item from the trash what happens to it? probably needs a different confirmation

-- don't clear the trash automatically, offer a toaster popup to the user when opening the workspace 'take out the trash?'
+* don't clear the trash automatically, offer a toaster popup to the user when opening the workspace 'take out the trash?'